-The Company utilizes non-GAAP measures to analyze the Company's performance.
-Adjusted EBITDA and free cash flow are non-GAAP measures.
-The GAAP measure most directly comparable to these non-GAAP measures is net income (loss) attributable to the Company.
-These non-GAAP measures should not be considered as an alternative to GAAP net income attributable to the Company and have important limitations as analytical tools.
-Investors should not consider these measures in isolation or as a substitute for analysis of the Company's results as reported under GAAP.
-Additionally, because the Company's non-GAAP measures exclude some, but not all, items that affect net income, and are defined differently by different companies within the Company's industry, the Company's definitions may not be comparable with similarly titled measures of other companies, thereby diminishing their utility.
-Management compensates for the limitations of the Company's non-GAAP measures as analytical tools by reviewing the comparable GAAP measures, understanding the differences between the measures and incorporating these insights into the Company's decision-making processes.
+We utilize non-GAAP measures to analyze our performance.
+The GAAP measure most directly comparable to these non-GAAP measures are income (loss) from operations, net income (loss) attributable to the Company and segment operating margin.
+These non-GAAP measures should not be considered as an alternative to GAAP measures and have important limitations as analytical tools.
+Investors should not consider these measures in isolation or as a substitute for analysis of our results as reported under GAAP.
+Additionally, because our non-GAAP measures exclude some, but not all, items that affect income and segment operating margin, and are defined differently by different companies within our industry, our definitions may not be comparable with similarly titled measures of other companies, thereby diminishing their utility.
+Management compensates for the limitations of our non-GAAP measures as analytical tools by reviewing the comparable GAAP measures, understanding the differences between the measures and incorporating these insights into our decision-making processes.